 This article will show you the main points of a competitor analysis that should be revisited when your campaign has been running for a while.
 You will see the key metrics that we recommend tracking on each digital marketing channel and show you how to get them with SEMrush tools.

 - Who Should You Analyze as Competitors in Digital Marketing?

-- Why Do You Need an Ongoing Competitor Analysis in Digital Marketing?
+- Why You Need an Ongoing Competitor Analysis in Digital Marketing?

-- How Often Should You Review Your Digital Marketing Strategy with the Help of Competitor Analysis?
+- How Often Should You Review Your Digital Marketing Strategy?

 - 3. Get Marketing Ideas from Their Recent Online Ads